Italy suspends activity at Benghazi consulate, withdraws staff

 ROME Italy suspended activity at its consulate in Benghazi and withdrew staff for security reasons on Tuesday after a gun attack on its consul at the weekend which underlined the precarious security situation in the North African state.

-The foreign ministry said "attempts to destabilize" Libya showed that the international community needed to intensify its support for the government in Tripoli.
+The foreign ministry said "attempts to destabilise" Libya showed that the international community needed to intensify its support for the government in Tripoli.

 (Reporting By Philip Pullella)